Spark4444/MinimalisticNewTab/README.md

 `http://suggestqueries.google.com/complete/search?client=chrome&q=`<br>
 All the assets inside the code are done, I just need the results of the suggested queries.
 2. I can't implement webpage translation to the default browser language of the user because the Google Translate API costs money and I can't find any alternatives.
+3. I need to implement a theme utton which would allow users to select from premade themes and also refactor the theme file from txt into json for security purposes